Bullous pemphigoid: Pathophysiology

 The bullae are formed by an immune reaction, initiated by the formation of IgG autoantibodies targeting dystonin, also called bullous pemphigoid antigen 1, and/or type XVII collagen, also called bullous pemphigoid antigen 2, which is a component of hemidesmosomes.
 A different form of dystonin is associated with neuropathy.
 Following antibody targeting, a cascade of immunomodulators results in a variable surge of immune cells, including neutrophils, lymphocytes and eosinophils coming to the affected area.
 Unclear events subsequently result in a separation along the dermoepidermal junction and eventually stretch bullae.

+Bullous pemphigoid, goes through two distinct phases: The non-bulbous and the bullous phase.

+Non-bulbous phase, involves mild to severe intractable pruritic skin due to the non-specificity of the disease. involving eczematous or urticarial lesions.
+This phase of Bullous pemphigoid can occur over the time period of weeks to months.
+In the bullous phase, tense blisters form in an annular shape and are filled with clear fluid.
+This occurs on the abdomen, limbs and lower trunk.
+These blisters average between 1cm-4cm in diameter.

 Diagnosis

 Diagnosis consist of at least 2 positive results out of 3 criteria (2-out-of-3 rule): (1) pruritus and/or predominant cutaneous blisters, (2) linear IgG and/or C3c deposits (in an n- serrated pattern) by direct immunofluorescence microscopy (DIF) on a skin biopsy specimen, and (3) positive epidermal side staining by indirect immunofluorescence microscopy on human salt-split skin (IIF SSS) on a serum sample.
 Routine H&E staining or ELISA tests do not add value to initial diagnosis.

+In the early stages Bullous pemphigoid, particularly in rare forms of the disease, it can be misdiagnosed as the lesions may appear more like prurigo simplex subacuta, chronic prurigo, eczema, urticaria and localized.

 Treatment

 Treatments include topical steroids such as clobetasol, and halobetasol which in some studies have proven to be equally effective as systemic, or pill, therapy and somewhat safer.
 However, in difficult-to-manage or widespread cases, systemic prednisone and powerful steroid-free immunosuppressant medications, such as methotrexate, azathioprine or mycophenolate mofetil, may be appropriate.
 Some of these medications have the potential for severe adverse effects such as kidney and liver damage, increased susceptibility to infections, and bone marrow suppression.
 Antibiotics such as tetracycline or erythromycin may also control the disease, particularly in patients who cannot use corticosteroids.

 The anti-CD20 monoclonal antibody rituximab has been found to be effective in treating some otherwise refractory cases of pemphigoid.
-A 2010 meta-analysis of 10 randomized controlled trials showed that oral steroids and potent topical steroids are effective treatments, although their use may be limited by side-effects, while lower doses of topical steroids are safe and effective for treatment of moderate bullous pemphigoid.
+A 2010 (updated in 2023) meta-analysis of 14 randomized controlled trials showed that oral steroids and potent topical steroids are effective treatments, although their use may be limited by side-effects, while lower doses of topical steroids are safe and effective for treatment of moderate bullous pemphigoid.

 IgA-mediated pemphigoid can often be difficult to treat even with usually effective medications such as rituximab.